How to Legally Change Your Name in California: a Complete Guide (2024)

 - Arranging your Completion Hearing and Guiding you through it

-- Expertise You Can Trust: Our team consists of experienced legal document assistants who are experts with the specific requirements and nuances of California’s name change laws.
+- Expertise You Can Trust: Our team consists of experienced Legal Document Assistants who are experts with the specific requirements and nuances of California’s name change laws.
 We know the system inside and out, which allows us to streamline the process and avoid common mistakes.
 Licensed, bonded and 5-Star Rated across all public review platforms.
 Name change is all we do!

 - Time-Saving and Convenient: By choosing EZ Name Change, you save valuable time and avoid the hassle of navigating the legal system on your own.
-We handle the paperwork, court filings, and even help you with post-change tasks like updating your Social Security card and driver’s license.
+We handle the paperwork, court filings, troubleshooting (if any) and even help you with post-change tasks like updating your Social Security card and driver’s license.
 We get our people across this finish line with a smile on their face.

 How We Simplify the Name Change Process

-Court Filings Managed for You: Filing your petition with the court is a crucial step in the process.
-We take care of this on your behalf, ensuring that all deadlines are met and that your case moves forward promptly and smoothly. - Public Notice Made Easy: The legal requirement to publish your name change notice in a court-approved newspaper can be confusing, time-consuming, and unduly expensive.
+- Public Notice Made Easy: The legal requirement to publish your name change notice in a court-approved newspaper can be confusing, time-consuming, and unduly expensive.
 More name changes are denied due to failure to comply with this requirement than any other single reason.
 With more than a decade of experience and relationships, we handle the entire publication process, including choosing the most cost-effective newspaper and obtaining Proof of Publication, so you don’t have to worry about it.

 - Support Through the Approval Hearing and Entire Process: EZ Name Change will give you copies of your filed court documents and links to monitor your name change case while it’s being processed.
 From the moment you decide to change your name until final updates are made to your records, we are with you every step of the way.
 Our customer service team is available to answer your questions and provide guidance whenever you need it.